-We combine modern and stylish architecture with the absolute best of the ancient, Scandinavian building practices, that have proven to be naturally healthy and to stand the test of time.
+We combine modern architecture with the absolute best of the ancient, Scandinavian building practices, that have proven to be naturally healthy and to stand the test of time.
 We create new, meaningful houses, that honor their milieu and their inhabitants.

 No glue or plastics, only wood

 Massive wood framed buildings have a long history in Scandinavia.
 Correctly built, they handle our demanding weather conditions extremely well.
 They fight climate change by storing carbon.
-Well maintained, they are an sensible investment for many generations to come.
+Well maintained, they are a sensible investment for many generations to come.

 The massive wood frame is free from glues, plastics and chemical treatments.
 It is vapour permeable, which in all simplicity means that it dries if it gets wet.